 After a recent mass shooting, a friend of mine posted his thoughts on Facebook, which were a textbook example of expressed inward thinking.

 Scanning through my friend’s giant block of complex text, I picked up on hints at conclusions about gun control and governmental power; but those glimmers shone forth from such a vast sea of undeveloped caveats that by the end I felt his frustration in knowing his words just couldn’t be enough.

 It would have taken my friend literally forever to fully explain his thoughts.

-On the other hand, those who identify as outward thinkers can sometimes miss a bigger picture as they speed off to perfect their data-driven systems.
+On the other hand, those who identify as outward thinkers can sometimes miss the bigger picture as they speed off to perfect their data-driven systems.

-I once worked at a massive media company whose spending and development policy was essentially: “Well, what’s everyone else doing?”
+I once worked at a massive media company where the spending and development policy was essentially: “Well, what’s everyone else doing?”

 Expert consultants were paid unseemly amounts to come wow outward thinking producers with statistics-laced presentations on how certain strategies had proven so effective for other clients.